DevTrapz/ruby-project/README.md

 # Step 4 - Enter Rails container and manually install Gems

-The rails container doesn't like installing gems from the dockerfile so you need to enter the container and install the gems manually.
+The rails container doesn't like installing gems or initalizing the database from the dockerfileso you need to enter the container and install the gems manually.
+Follow this sequence

-Enter the container `docker exec -it rails /bin/bash`
+1. Enter the container `docker exec -it rails /bin/bash`

-Install gems `bundler install`
+2. Install gems `bundler install`
+3. Initialize database `rake db:create` and `rails db:migrate`

 # How to connect to Postgres